Our vision is a world of justice where nations co-operate and live in peace.

 thinc. takes the view that this constant contestation and condemnation is based on discrimination against the Jewish people.

 We believe that respect for the sovereign equality of the Jewish State of Israel within the community of nations, in accordance with international law, is not only necessary, but is the key to the achievement of the international co-operation that is needed for peace, justice and security in the Middle East and beyond.

-Our mission is to promote the fair and just application of international law in international relations, in particular to the Jewish people, to the State of Israel and to the Israel-Palestine conflict.
+Our mission is to promote the fair and just application of international law in international relations, in particular to the State of Israel and to the Israel-Palestine conflict.

 thinc. will strive to –